 By 1950, three years down the line, each of the sisters had married.
 Which was the end of the Ross sisters as the world knew them.
 The short version of their post 15 minutes of fame is honestly a little bleak.
 But since you asked, it goes like this.

-Betsy Ross, known also as Betsy Ann Ross, Dorothy Jean Ross and “Aggie”.
+Betsy Ross is known also as Betsy Ann Ross, Dorothy Jean Ross, and “Aggie”.
 The latter is the name of her older sister who died an infant.
 She used her name to travel, so her younger sister who was too young to travel could use her name.
 When she stopped performing with her sisters, she married Burnice C. Hightower, an American dancer, in 1947.
 He was noted to be an alcoholic schizophrenic who beat her.
 After ten years of marriage, they divorced.
 Her next marriage, to Hieronymus “Rony” Abagi, resulted in two daughters, but unfortunately, they quickly divorced.
 After that, she went back to Hightower.
-Again, it didn’t last long because he died the following year.
+It didn’t last long again because he died the following year.
 She died in 1996.